Unitary Cuntz semigroups of ideals and quotients: Preliminaries

 \section{Preliminaries}

-We use $\CatCa$ to denote the category of separable $\CatCa$-algebras of stable rank one.
-Also, we denote by $\CatoM$ the category of ordered monoids, in contrast to the category of positively ordered monoids, that we write $\CatPoM$.
+We use $\CatoM$ to denote the category of ordered monoids, in contrast to the category of positively ordered monoids, that we write $\CatPoM$.
+We also use $\CatCa_{\sr1}$ to denote the full subcategory of $\CatCa$-algebras of stable rank one.